annyanich/mensa-tracker/INSTALL.md

 messed the VM up, or if you made some changes to bootstrap.sh, requirements.txt and would like to verify that they work as expected.

-### Create a Heroku app and configure addons (if deploying to Heroku)
+### Create a Heroku app and configure addons
+You can skip this section if you just want to run the app locally.

 Register at heroku.com, log in, and define a new app there.
-The process is self-explanatory.
+Give it a name, e.g. 'my-mensa-tracker'.

+Then, in the root directory of our project, run `heroku git:remote --app my-mensa-tracker`.
+This will associate your local git repository with the app you have created in Heroku.
+Specifically, it adds a git remote called `heroku` to your repo.

+The `heroku` command looks at this git remote to figure out what app your commands should refer to.
+E.g. if you run `heroku addons:create <addon name>`, normally you would have to add an additional `--app <heroku app name>` parameter so Heroku knows which app you're adding the addon to, but if you already ran `git:remote --app my-mensa-tracker`, then you don't have to include `--app my-mensa-tracker` to any future commands you run.

+Finally, run `git push heroku release:master`.
+This will deploy the latest release of our project to your app in Heroku.
+You can deploy different versions by changing the branch name that you give to this command.
+For example, if you were working on a feature in a local branch `cool-new-feature`, and you wanted to test it out on Heroku, you would run `git push heroku cool-new-feature:master`.

 We want the addons for RabbitMQ, PostgreSQL, the Heroku Scheduler, and Papertrail (which logs the output of any commands we run).
 These are all free.